andrenoberto/TrafficPetri/README.md

 There's also an in progress Java project that will make a communication with CPN Tools' server and will be able to show the simulation within a better GUI.

+You can find the source code inside JavaPetri folder.

 [cpnwebsite]: http://cpntools.org